ljedrz/pea2pea/README.md

 * **Minimal Dependency Tree:** `pea2pea` only has **6** of the most scrutinized, native dependencies, which restricts supply chain attack surface, and grants lightning-fast compile times.
 * **Uncompromising Performance:** Designed as a minimal abstraction layer, the library imposes negligible overhead, allowing your application to saturate the underlying network hardware or loopback interface limits.
 * **Tiny Footprint:** The core node structure occupies just **~16kB of RAM**; per-connection memory usage starts at **~14kB** and scales directly with your configured buffer sizes.
-* **Meticulously Tested:** A comprehensive collection of tests and examples ensures correctness, not to mention a host of punishing stress tests targeting heisenbugs; there is no `unsafe` code involved.
+* **Meticulously Tested:** A comprehensive collection of tests and examples ensures correctness, not to mention a host of punishing stress tests targeting heisenbugs; there is no `unsafe` code involved, and the concurrency contract is spelled out in [INVARIANTS.md](INVARIANTS.md).
 * **Complete Control:** You dictate the application logic, and control **every** byte sent and received.
 Use slightly altered nodes to quickly set up chaos/fuzz/stress tests for your production nodes.

 ---